daodiseomirror/docs/faq.md

 #### 5. What are the trading commissions composed of?

-There is a fixed fee called the LP commission is 0.30% which serves as a reward for liquidity providers for Mirror-related pools on Terraswap.
-More detailed information can be found [here](protocol/terraswap.md).
+There is a fixed fee called the LP commission is 0.30% which serves as a reward for liquidity providers for Mirror-related pools on Daodiseoswap.
+More detailed information can be found [here](protocol/daodiseoswap.md).

 #### 6. What does it mean to mint an mAsset?